vsoch/vsoch.github.io/_posts/2024/2024-10-04-container-pulling.md

 My biggest surprise was the SOCI snapshotter, which I expected to work well but not THAT well.

 > Note that the huge variation likely has to do with the index of the archive, and the extent of what the entrypoint needs, which is retrieved on demand.
-The containers that had a 120x improvement in pull time weren't real application containers - they were generated programatically.
+The containers that had a 120x improvement in pull time weren't real application containers - they were generated programmatically.
 The containers that saw a 15x improvement were spack images, and for a machine learning container I saw a 10x improvement.
 I still need to do more work to understand the details.

 Finally, I didn't see that AWS had provided a means to install with a daemonset, which (imho) is a more flexible strategy than having to install to the AMI or node.
 I [created a daemonset installer](https://github.com/converged-computing/soci-installer) this morning before going on a bike ride. 🚲 The rest of this post will detail my brief exploration (and fun) of this space, starting with observations from a recent performance study, and finishing with the creation of a daemonset for SOCI.